-In a course like Composition I, controversial subjects often arise.
-It's important for us to engage in vigorous debate, but it's equally important that we treat one another with respect.
-This is essential for class discussion because success depends on our ability to listen and to empathize.
-Throughout this course, you should AVOID making comments that disparage someone else or that demean groups of people (especially on the basis of race, ethnicity, religion, sexual orientation, etc.).
-You DO NOT have to change your views or beliefs to succeed in college, but your expression of those views and beliefs cannot intimidate other students or limit their ability to participate in the course.

-Students who disrupt the learning environment (posting inappropriate material in a discussion board, for instance) will be marked absent for the week and the content will be removed.
-Make up work will not be allowed.
-If you experience any inappropriate behavior, please contact Dr. Zbeida or another MCC campus official (See Title XI Statement below).
+In Composition I, controversial subjects often arise.
+It's important for us to engage in vigorous debate, but we must do so respectfully.
+This is essential for class discussion where our success depends listening to and to empathizing with others.
+Throughout this course, AVOID making comments that disparage individuals or groups of people, especially on the basis of race, ethnicity, religion, sexual orientation, etc..
+You DO NOT have to change your views or beliefs to succeed in this class, but your expression of those views and beliefs cannot intimidate other students or limit their ability to participate.
+Students who disrupt the learning environment (i.e.,posting inappropriate material in a discussion board) will be marked absent for the week.
+Inappropriate content posted in the course will be removed.
+If you observe any inappropriate behavior, please contact Dr. Zbeida or another MCC campus official.